webdmamun/niche-product-client-side/README.md

 * After changes run `npm run build`

-* This is a toy-shop site.
+* This is a Guitar shop site.
 * You can order guitar from this site.
 * And it has a amazing admin panel.